Conctr/cmtemplate/README.md

 Wimo is intended to solve the problem of wine spoilage when in storage, by allowing the owner to determine when changes are needed to storage conditions.

-## Get Started

-1. Clone the project. git clone https://github.com/conctr/wimo.git.
-2. Run the setup script. just type yarn.
-3. Run the example app. yarn start This will run the automated build process, start up a webserver, and open the application in your default browser.
-When doing development with this kit, this command will continue watching all your files.
-Every time you make a change the code is rebuilt.

-4. Review the example app.
-Wimo is a working example app that displays environmental data sent from the device.
-Note how all source code is placed under /src.
-The final built app is placed under /dist.
-These are the files you run in production.
-5. Delete the example app files.
-Once you're comfortable with how the example app works, you can delete those files and begin creating your own app.
-6. Having issues?
-See "Having Issues?" below.

 ## Functional Description